Jan. 27, 2022

 For Immediate Release

-Waterloo – Black History Month is celebrated annually during the month of February in both Canada and the United States to celebrate and recognize the many achievements and contributions of Black Canadians and Americans.
+Waterloo – Black History Month is held annually in February in both Canada and the United States to celebrate and honour the legacy of Black Canadians and Americans.

-Carol Duncan is a professor in Laurier’s Department of Religion and Culture and director of the joint Laurier-University of Waterloo PhD program in religious studies.
+Carol Duncan is a professor in Laurier’s Department of Religion and Culture.
 She is an expert on the religion and culture of Caribbean immigrants to Canada since the Second World War and especially the role of Caribbean women in the development of Spiritual Baptist religion in Canada.
-Professor Duncan is the author of This Spot of Ground: Spiritual Baptists in Toronto and co-author of Black Religious Studies: An Introduction.
-She was the co-editor of The Black Church Studies Reader and Womanist and Black Feminist Responses to Tyler Perry’s Production and an academic consultant and on-screen commentator for Seeking Salvation: A History of the Black Church in Canada, which won the 2005 American Wilbur Award for best national television documentary.
+Duncan is the author of This Spot of Ground: Spiritual Baptists in Toronto and co-author of Black Religious Studies: An Introduction.
+She co-edited The Black Church Studies Reader and Womanist and Black Feminist Responses to Tyler Perry’s Production and served as an academic consultant and on-screen commentator for the documentary Seeking Salvation: A History of the Black Church in Canada.
 Contact: firstname.lastname@example.org

 Dana Elizabeth Weiner, associate professor in Laurier’s Department of History, is an expert on race and rights in 19th century United States.
 Weiner specializes in African American rights and activism in the Midwest and West, as well as the anti-slavery movement.
 She teaches about slavery, the U.S. Civil War and its aftermath, and rights movements.
 Her current research is in African American citizenship activism and efforts to remove racist laws in California during the 19th century.
 Contact: firstname.lastname@example.org